r00tstici/writeups/kksCTF_2020/hashfunction/README.md

 | 1234     | **553b6a59** 52d04dc2 0036dbd8 313ed055     |
 | 12341234 | **553b6a59** **553b6a59** 3f1cf75d 7068baae |

-So, the idea is to brute force, on our local machine, only the first 8 characters of the whole password.
+So, the idea is:
+1) Find all possible combinations of 4 characters using only the printable ones.
+2) Compare each 8-characters digest block with each provided hash block.
+3) Compose the password.

 [brute_force.go](brute_force.go)

-After few seconds, we obtain the following results.
+After few seconds, we obtain the following results

 ![](brute.go.png)